Play Safe (1936 film): Plot

 In his backyard, a little boy dressed like an engineer, is reading a book about trains while playing with a toy train.
 He has a brief thought about what it would be like to operate a real train.
 At that moment, he hears a real freight train approaching.
 He opens the gate to see the train stop, and goes to board it, but fails when his St. Bernard, whose name is given as Rover, grabs him before he can get far.
-Still wanting to get a hands-on experience, Tim attaches Rover's collar to a nearby tree and then makes his way toward the train and climbs onboard to the boxcar at the end.
+Still wanting to get a hands-on experience, the boy attaches Rover's collar to a nearby tree and then makes his way toward the train and climbs onboard the boxcar at the end.
 Rover frantically tries to get free from the rope, fully aware of the dangers at hand.
 As the train starts moving, the boy ends up falling off, knocking his head against the rails and sending him into Dreamland.